hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/ordering/2-order_by.md

 The function makes a special case for zero elements, because otherwise we'd generate invalid SQL.

-Otherwise, it delegates to another function to generate the SQL for a single order-by element, and concatenates the results.
+Otherwise, it delegates to another function, `visit_order_by_element`, to generate the SQL for a single order-by element, and concatenates the results.
 This has the desired effect of implementing the lexicographical order, where the first order-by element takes precedence, the second acts as tie-breaker in case of equality, and so on.

 Now let's implement the `visit_order_by_element` function.